segraef/graef.io/create-your-own-cryptocurrency-token/index.md

 Once your PR was merged you can see your token officiall listed on your Phantom wallet and the official solana.com registry (see [solscan.io](https://solscan.io/token/EmU2juRehuHHn3p2qwMbrPiupXdc3JrZdTD1aP5zyhrW) or [Solana Explorer](https://explorer.solana.com/address/EmU2juRehuHHn3p2qwMbrPiupXdc3JrZdTD1aP5zyhrW))

 {{< image src="token-listing.png" caption="**Token Listing**" >}}

+## Summary

+Okay, let's summarize the whole thing again and show what we have done.
+We have created the following:

+1. We created a Wallet Address: `8mNvt36N7bW3vuWJ3pFDTSWFp2i7fD1MF8bv6mTFMj8f` to be used as a so called Authority to fund the creation but also to mint our Token.
+2. We created a Token (Address): `2LTQripZZZXekBg5311zu4zdzKr7VwiQ81RzVL62S72q` which is then associated to our Token Account: `CB7WEx4wtFiy6ftJWbaSvBfw1pbxe3wq65DjEbWmGRve`.
+3. In the end we registered our Token `2LTQripZZZXekBg5311zu4zdzKr7VwiQ81RzVL62S72q` on the Solana Token Registry to make it available.

 If you want to know how to create a secure wallet address, check out my post [Create a secure and anonymous Crypto Wallet](../create-a-secure-and-anonymous-wallet-address/).